earnestt1234/FED3_Viz/Manual.md

 - Selecting a Group will also select all the FED3 files in that Group in the File View; this can be useful for routing Grouped devices to functions that don't explicitly consider Groups (such as creating many plots, or deleting files).
 - There are right-click menus for the File View and Plot List.
 Most of the functions correspond the buttons of the Home Tab and Plot Tab, but there are some additional features.
 From the File View, you can right-click a highlighted file to open its file location or open it externally.
 You can highlight a created plot to either re-select the FED files it uses, or to reload the settings that were used to create it.
 - A Session called "LAST_USED.fed" is saved every time the application is closed; you can open this file to continue working where you left off.
 - Resizing the application window will also change the aspect ratio of the Plot Display - and these changes will be reflected in the saved image.
 If you want to be more explicit about plot dimensions and DPI, I would recommend getting the Plot Code and setting a `figsize` and `dpi` in the `fig, ax = plt.subplots()` line.
-If elements get cut off when resizing, you can re-click the graph name in the Plot List to render it again, which should make all elements fit.
+If elements get cut off when resizing, you can re-click the graph name in the Plot List to render it again (with original dimensions), or you can use the Navigation toolbar to shape the axes.
 - Changes made with the Navigation Toolbar (zooming/panning/resizing) will be saved using the Saved Plots Button, but only if one plot is selected to save.
 Selecting a different plot will reset the changes made by the Navigation Toolbar.

 <div style="page-break-after: always; break-after: page;"></div>